SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: Data Generation

 \subsection{Problem Definition}

-Here, we formalize the two complementary tasks, and specify inputs, outputs, and objectives.
+Here, we formalize the two complementary tasks of our system, specifying their inputs, outputs, and core objectives.

-\textbf{Instruction-guided Sketch Editing} — Given a source sketch image $I_s \in \mathbb{R}^{H \times W \times 3}$ and a textual instruction $t$, the goal is to add, remove, or replace one or more visual attributes of the depicted character (e.g., hairstyle, clothing, facial expression, background) according to $t$, while keeping unrelated regions and the overall composition unchanged.
-This task emphasizes \textit{semantic controllability}, requiring the model to interpret high-level commands and apply fine-grained changes consistent with the sketch’s existing style.
+\textbf{Instruction-Guided Sketch Editing} — Given a source sketch image $I_s \in \mathbb{R}^{H \times W \times 3}$ and a textual instruction $t$, the goal is to precisely add, remove, or replace specific visual attributes of the depicted character (e.g., hairstyle, clothing, facial expression) according to $t$.
+This task emphasizes \textit{semantic controllability}: the model must correctly interpret instructions of varying complexity (from single-attribute changes to multi-attribute combinations) while strictly preserving unrelated regions and the underlying structural composition.

-\textbf{Line-Guided Region Redrawing} — Given a source sketch image $I_s$, a binary mask $M \in \{0,1\}^{H \times W}$ indicating the target region, and optional a line guidance image $G \in \mathbb{R}^{H \times W \times 3}$ provided by the user within $M$, the objective is to redraw the masked region coherently and in a style-preserving manner so that it blends seamlessly with the surrounding sketch.
-Concretely, the model should respect user-provided strokes in $G$ as structural constraints (e.g., contours, proportions, orientations).
+\textbf{Line-Guided Region Redrawing} — Given a source sketch image $I_s$, a binary mask $M \in \{0,1\}^{H \times W}$ indicating the target region, and user-provided guidance lines $\hat{G}$ within $M$, the objective is to redraw the masked region so that it harmonizes seamlessly with the unmasked context of $I_s$.
+Concretely, the model must respect the strokes in $\hat{G}$ as explicit structural constraints (e.g., contours, proportions) while matching the global artistic style.

-Since these two tasks differ in their inputs and editing modes, we construct dedicated datasets for each.
+Because these two tasks differ fundamentally in their control modalities (global text vs. local lines), we design a systematic, multi-stage pipeline to construct dedicated, high-quality datasets for each.

-\subsection{Instruction-guided Dataset Construction}
+\subsection{Instruction-Guided Dataset Construction}

-To train the model for instruction-guided sketch editing, our dataset construction process addresses three key challenges.
-First, we construct paired sketches with reliable instruction–image alignment (\S\ref{sec:base_sequence}) by generating controlled attribute-addition sequences where each step introduces a single attribute from a base sketch.
-Second, we capture complex multi-attribute editing scenarios (\S\ref{sec:editing_chain}) by sampling across multiple sequences and time steps.
-Finally, we enhance stylistic diversity (\S\ref{sec:style_div}) by applying style-preserving attribute modifications to sketches from diverse sources, improving cross-style generalization and robustness to varied artistic inputs.
+To train a robust instruction-guided editing model, our dataset construction elegantly addresses three key challenges through a progressive pipeline.
+First, we establish reliable instruction-image alignment by generating atomic addition sequences (Sec.~\ref{sec:base_sequence}), where each generation step strictly introduces a single attribute.

+Second, to overcome the scarcity of complex editing data, we propose cross-sequence sampling as our core data-synthesis engine (Sec.~\ref{sec:editing_chain}).
+Rather than being limited to simple, linear modifications, this sampling strategy synthesizes diverse, multi-step edit scenarios while inherently guaranteeing structural alignment, all systematically governed by an edit distance control mechanism.